ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Key Protection {#key-protection}

-The security of GNAP when in use with symmetric keys relies on the cryptographic security of the keys themselves.
+The security of GNAP relies on the cryptographic security of the keys themselves.
-Therefore, a key management system MUST be used to supply the keys.
-Moreover, the symmetric key MUST NOT be a human memorable password or a value derived from one.
+When symmetric keys are used in GNAP, a key management system or secure key derivation mechanism MUST be used to supply the keys.
+Symmetric keys MUST NOT be a human memorable password or a value derived from one.
+Symmetric keys MUST NOT be passed by value from the client instance to the AS.

 ## Presenting Access Tokens {#use-access-token}